 A lot has changed about Florida real estate since March.
 It’s still about supply and demand, of course.
 That part hasn’t changed.
 But market dynamics have changed.

 According to Sharestates Florida Regional Sales Director Scott Evans, existing home sales are on the decline, and it’s easy to see why.
 Interest rates are on the rise and inflation is causing a slowdown in the market overall.
 In June, the Fed hiked interest rates a whopping .75 percent, the highest increase since 1994.
 That kind of interest rate tinkering doesn’t happen without an impact on real estate markets.
 It has exposed some fragility in the markets.

 Another thing that is changing in Florida’s real estate market is the inventory.
 It’s also on the rise.
 And because supply is going up, prices are coming down.

 “The market is positioning itself to present some good buying opportunities for investors and smart home buyers,” Evans said.
 He expects home prices to come down even more and when they get to a certain point, smart home buyers and investors, some of whom have been sitting on the sidelines for a few months, are going to jump in and take advantage of low home prices.

 Real Estate Dynamics Impact on Lending and Development

-There’s likely to be some changing in the private real estate lending market by the end of the year, Evans said.
+There are likely to be some changes in the private real estate lending market by the end of the year, Evans said.
 As home values come down and interest rates go up, lenders will have to adjust.
 He doesn’t expect an increase in non-performing loans like there was in the years of the Great Recession.
 However, he is seeing an uptick in foreclosures.